AntonySJohn/KTU-Notif/README.md

 # KTU Notifs a.k.a Stanfurd Lite

-A Flutter app for checking KTU notifications
+A Flutter Android app for checking KTU notifications

 ## Gentle warning